-Pikaia gracilens is an extinct basal chordate from the Middle Cambrian period (~505 Mya).
-It grew up to 50 mm in length and it represents an important stepping stone in the evolution of modern vertebrates.
+Pikaia gracilens is an extinct basal chordate from the Middle Cambrian (~505 million years ago) that grew to approximately 50 mm in length.

 Pikaia's most defining feature is the putative notochord that runs along the head-tail axis of its body.
 The notochord is a rod-like flexible organ that, among other roles, acts as an anchor for muscles within an organism which in turn facilitates movement.
 Over many generations the notochord was to become encased within the calcified bones of a vertebral column – the defining feature of all vertebrates.